-The starting point for the WG's activities was the textbook published as the first of the HCD book series.
+The WG's activities' starting point was the textbook published as the first of the HCD book series.
 Based on the contents of the book, the WG considered two strategies; one was to develop presentation slides and guidebooks as the educational materials, and another was to foster trainers who could provide seminars to newcomers who were not familiar with HCD.

 Under these strategies, the WG created two prototypes of the educational materials for engineers and salespeople.
-Furthermore, some simulated seminars were conducted to acquire feedback and opinions to brush-up the materials.
+Furthermore, some simulated seminars were conducted to acquire feedback and opinions to brush up on the materials.